-The bus gates cover two of our town centre areas and operate on all days.
+The bus gates cover these two town centre areas on all days:

-- Market Street to High Street (operating from 10am to 4pm)
+- Market Street to High Street (from 10am to 4pm)

-- Market Street junction of Westgate; St George's Square; Westgate and Kirkgate (operating 8am to 6pm)
+- Market Street junction of Westgate; St George's Square; Westgate and Kirkgate (8am to 6pm)

-- Bus gates became operational on 1 February 2016 and are enforced using camera technology which captures the registration number of vehicles that are not authorised to use the bus gates.
+- Bus gates were introduced on 1 February 2016.
+They are enforced using camera technology which captures the registration number of vehicles that are not authorised to use the bus gates.

-- A Penalty Charge Notice (PCN) is issued by post to the registered keeper/owner of the offending vehicle.
+- A fine, called a Penalty Charge Notice (PCN), is sent by post to the registered keeper or owner of the offending vehicle.